Full Time Psychotherapist Positions in

 Psychotherapist Operating Requirements

-If in provisional, associate or pre-autonomous licensure status, must have appropriate licensure supervision arrangements in accordance with North Carolina state law.
-As part of our compensation package we reimburse for these supervision costs for W2 employees.
-Supervision agreements must be secured and provided before beginning employment.
-The supervisor must either be employed at the practice or if external be approved by the practice.
+• If in provisional, associate or pre-autonomous licensure status, must have appropriate licensure supervision arrangements in accordance with North Carolina state law.
+As part of our compensation package we reimburse for these supervision costs.
+Supervision agreements must be secured and provided before beginning employment, and the Supervisor must attest to their alignment with our clinical culture and sign a Business Associates Agreement.

-For providing telehealth (online counseling or online therapy) services, to operate in a private location that maintains client-practitioner confidentiality.
-For W2 employees, we reimburse technology expenses while employed with us.
+• For providing telehealth (online counseling or online therapy) services, to possess your own computer with telehealth capacity (we’ll pay you to use your computer and internet, and we’ll provide software services), and to operate in a private location that maintains client-practitioner confidentiality.

-If providing in-person services, to secure a physical office location located in North Carolina.
-For W2 employees, we reimburse office expenses while employed with us
+• If providing in-person services, to secure a physical office location located in North Carolina.
+We reimburse office expenses while you are employed with us but want you to hold the lease for if you leave.
+NCTP does not possess permanent office space for clinicians.

 Compensation & Benefits